qmetry/qaf/pages/qaf-2.1.9/faqs/product_license_has.md

 4. Your License is updated now for QAS as well as all open automation projects.

-{% include note.html content="If any automation project is closed or not updated with license key then check application properties in the project and update 'license.key' property value with latest license key" %}
+{% include note.html content="If any automation project is closed or not updated with license key then check application properties in the project and update 'license.key' property value with qaf-2.1.9 license key" %}